grafana/writers-toolkit/docs/sources/review/lint-prose/index.md

    Replace `FULL_PATH_TO_REPO` with the full path to the Technical Documentation repository.
 For example, `/home/user/git-repos`.

-1. Install the [Vale VS Code extension](https://marketplace.visualstudio.com/items?itemName=chrischinchilla.vale-vscode) in VSCode.
+1. Install the [Vale VS Code extension](https://marketplace.visualstudio.com/items?itemName=chrischinchilla.vale-vscode) in VS Code.

    1. Start VS Code.
    1. Press Ctrl+P, paste the following command, and press enter.